 Housing Element Program Evaluation Recommendation 14.
 Code Enforcement Continue to enforce property maintenance standards and abate substandard structures through Code Enforcement and various housing rehabilitation programs. • County staff receives over 100 complaints annually and investigates violations of property maintenance standards when necessary and encourages property owners to seek assistance through available housing rehabilitation programs to abate building code violations.
 This program will continue into the Sixth-Cycle Housing Element.
 During the next planning cycle, the County is going to be exploring updating their Code Enforcement codes and increasing coordination between the County's Department of Public Works and Planning and the Department of Public Health.
 15. Homebuyer Assistance Program (HAP) Provide assistance to income eligible households to purchase a home in the unincorporated county as federal funding is available and applications are received.
 The County continues to market HAP to eligible first-time homebuyers and works closely with lenders and the real estate community to ensure the program is made available whenever possible to qualified applicants.
 In 2022, the County provided funding for the purchase of 10 homes in Reedley through an Affordable Housing Development loan to Self-Help Enterprises.
 Additionally, the County is in process of constructing an additional eight single-family homes in the community of Riverdale developed by Habitat for Humanity Fresno County.
 The Habitat project is expected to be completed in 2023.
 The County did not provide any HAP loans in 2021, 2020, and 2019.
 In 2018, the County provided two HAP loans to very low-income homebuyers to purchase homes in the unincorporated county.
 An additional four HAP loans were made (one low-income homebuyers) for home purchases in participating cities during this period.
 In 2017, the County provided HAP loans to two low-income homebuyers to purchase a home in the unincorporated county during 2017.
-An additional two HAP loans were made (one very low-income homebuyers to purchase to purchase in participating cities during this period.
-In 2016, the County did not provide any HAP loans to two low-income homebuyers to purchase a home in the unincorporated county during 2017.
-An additional two HAP loans were made (one very low-income homebuyer and one low-income homebuyer) for purchases in participating cities during this period.
+An additional two HAP loans were made (one very low-income homebuyers to purchase a home in the unincorporated county during 2017.
+An additional two HAP loans were made (one low-income homebuyer) for purchases in participating cities during this period.
 In 2016, the County did not provide any HAP loans to eligible homebuyers to purchase a home in the This program will continue into the Sixth-Cycle Housing Element, though it will be renamed the Homeownership Program.
 Due to the rapid increase in sales costs and the low federal sales price limits the Homebuyer Assistance Program was not able to assist many low-income residents during the Fifth-Cycle Housing Element as it had in the past.
 The County intents to change the program guidelines to increase the amount of assistance allowed and possibly request from HUD an exception to the maximum sales price limits to allow the funds to be utilized.
 The County intends to have the changes implemented within the first two years of the Sixth-Cycle Housing Element.